How To

 Why Should You Put A Strap On Your Guitar?

-The majority of guitar straps are secured at the center of the base, and wither on the upper bout, or horn for some electric guitars, or on, or below the heel in the case of acoustics and other styles of electric guitars.
+The majority of guitar straps are secured at the center of the base, and either on the upper bout, or horn for some electric guitars, or on, or below the heel in the case of acoustics and other styles of electric guitars.
 It’s not uncommon to find guitars, particularly acoustic guitars with only one button at the base – in this case the other end of the strap is secured above the nut by a string.

 Do You Have To Drill Into Your Guitar?